srinidhishaw/capstone/README.md

 Week 2:
 Task 6: Manage axios request for the data on the client side Task 7: Display output to the user
-Task 8: Create the ChatGPT page

 Week 3:
-Task 9: Create the diary file, write into it, and create the endpoint Task 10: Create the diary on the client side
+Task 8: Create the diary file, write into it, and create the endpoint Task 9: Create the diary on the client side
-Task 11: Styling
+Task 10: Styling

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

 User Authorisation and deployment.
+ChatGPT chat option